-Explore outside of academics
+Transition Back to School: Explore outside of academics

-Developing interests outside the classroom builds confidence and character, teaches discipline and may help reveal hidden passions or talents that translate into future scholarships or career choices.
+During the transition back to schoo, developing interests outside the classroom builds confidence and character, teaches discipline and may help reveal hidden passions or talents that translate into future scholarships or career choices.

 Now is an ideal time to explore the options available in your community and complete necessary registrations as many extra-curricular activities are closely linked to the traditional school calendar.

 We actually found an improv class for one of my sons… we had no idea if he would like it.

 But boy has he flourished!
 It’s a terrific activity that lets him express himself.